 We suggest following these five steps.
 First, develop a list of retailers.
-The list may be only include local retailers that the students are familiar with, or the stores within a local mall or shopping area, or even a comprehensive list of all retailers in the region.
+The list may include only local retailers that the students are familiar with, or the stores within a local mall or shopping area, or even a comprehensive list of all retailers in the region.